Finger gun: Brazil

-The President of Brazil Jair Bolsonaro usually makes the finger gun gesture alluding to his ideas of changing the gun control laws to make weapons more accessible to the regular citizen.
+Former president of Brazil Jair Bolsonaro usually makes the finger gun gesture when alluding to his ideas of changing the gun control laws to make weapons more accessible to the regular citizen.
 This gesture became a symbol of the Bolsonarism, being used by supporters of the ideology.

-On 27 September 2019, deputy Eduardo Bolsonaro (PSL) posed for a photo in front of the Non-Violence sculpture at the United Nations headquarters in New York City making the finger gun gesture.
+On 27 September 2019, Jair Bolsonaro's son, deputy Eduardo Bolsonaro (PSL), posed for a photo in front of the Non-Violence sculpture at the United Nations headquarters in New York City making the finger gun gesture.